stefanwalther/awesome-qap/README.md

 - [xGridResizer](https://github.com/ludberg/xGridResizer) - This extension lets you resize the grid of a sheet in Qlik Sense.
 (Attention: absolutely not supported and very experimental).
 - [xTableBox](https://github.com/ludberg/xTableBox) - Display all columns of a table, very usefull during the data-modelling process.

+## Manageability

+### Qlik Sense Repository API

+- [Qlik-Cli](https://github.com/ahaydon/Qlik-Cli) - PowerShell Cmdlets to talk to the QRS API.
+- [QlikSensePowerShell](https://github.com/JoeBickley/QlikSensePowerShell) - A powershell plugin with common Qlik Sense automation functions.

+### Qlik Sense QMC Utilities

+A collection of management console utilities for use with Qlik Sense.

+- [App Meta Fetcher](https://github.com/eapowertools/qmcu-app-meta-fetcher) - App Meta Fetcher is used in conjunction with the Governed Metrics Application (included in the Governed Metrics Service installation).
+This plugin outputs Site-level application metadata into a collection of csv files which can be used to identify application, master and non-master item, visualization, and sheet metadata.
+- [App Mover](https://github.com/eapowertools/qmcu-app-mover) - App Mover is a tool to help administer application movement from site to site.
+It allows exporting from one Qlik Sense environment and importing into 1 or many Qlik Sense environments.
+- [App Object Approver](https://github.com/eapowertools/qmcu-appobject-approver) - The App Object Approver enables approval of published sheets, stories, bookmarks, dimensions, measures, and Master Items in an app, thus, making them base objects of the Qlik Sense application.
+In addition, it's possible to un-approve objects as well and push them back to the community.
+- [Custom Property Bulk Loader](https://github.com/eapowertools/qmcu-custom-prop-loader) - The Custom Property Bulk Loader enables administrators to upload a list of values for managing custom properties without having to enter values manually.
+The bulk loader is able to update existing custom properties, or create new custom properties for a Qlik Sense deployment.
+Select a custom property or provide a name, select the resources the custom property will apply to, and upload a csv file with a single column list of values.
+Once that's done click the Create or Update button and to add or modify the custom property.
+- [Real QMC](https://github.com/eapowertools/qmcu-real-qmc) - The Actual Qlik Management Console in QMC Utilities.
+- [Security Rule Manager](https://github.com/eapowertools/qmcu-rule-manager) - The Security Rule Manager allows a Qlik Sense administrator to export and import security rules from the Qlik Sense repository.
+This is helpful if you have developed a security model in one environment and would like to bring the whole model (or even specific security rules) over to a different environment.
+- [Source Control Assistant](https://github.com/eapowertools/qmcu-sclite) - The Source Control Assistant is an application backup and restore solution for Qlik Sense.
+Apps are serialized to json files, which can be easily stored and versioned in popular source control systems like Subversion, TFS, and Github.

+## Security

+- [Authenticating with certificates](http://qliksite.io/qlik-sense/authentication-certificates/) - A step-by-step guide how to set up, configure and use certificates for authentication.
+- [AccessControlTestModule](https://github.com/flautrup/AccessControlTestModule) - Authentication module for Qlik Sense to be used to test Access Control.
+- [Using Header Authentication](http://qliksite.io/qlik-sense/header-authentication-configuration/) - A step-by-step guide how to set up and use header authentication.
+- [qlik-auth](https://github.com/braathen/qlik-auth) - Node.js library to simplify custom authentication with both QlikView and Qlik Sense.
+- [qlik-auth-net](https://github.com/braathen/qlik-auth-net) - Asp.net module for simplifying custom authentication with Qlik Sense.
+- [qlik-auth-google](https://github.com/braathen/qlik-auth-google) - Qlik Sense OAuth2 authentication module designed specifically for Google services.
+- [qlikoauth](https://github.com/braathen/qlikoauth) - Demonstration using OAuth 2.0 for QlikView and Qlik Sense integration.
+- [Chrome Security Rule Management](https://github.com/flautrup/ChromeRuleManagement) - Chrome app developed to help the reuse and transfer of rules between Qlik Sense environments.
+- [Using Capability APIs with tickets](https://github.com/mindspank/express-qps-sample) - Example how to use [Express](http://expressjs.com/) to host a page using the Capabilities API from Qlik Sense.

 ## Server Side Extensions (SSE) / Advanced Analytics (AAI

 ### SSE/AAI Official Resources & Help